AndRossi/Kelpie/README.md

 Each end-to-end experiment is composed of two separate steps:
 * an **explanation extraction** step, where the we use Kelpie to identify the explanations for a set of predictions.
 This step is performed by running the `explain.py` script of the model to use, i.e., `scripts/complex/explain.py`, `scripts/conve/explain.py`, or `scripts/transe/explain.py`; it can be performed using the Kelpie engine, or by choosing a specific baseline among the supported ones (`K1`, `data_poisoning` or, for all models excluding TransE, `Criage`).
 The explanation extraction process writes in the main folder of Kelpie a few output files and logs, including an `output.txt` file with the definitive extracted explanations.

 * an **explanation verification** step, where the we alter the training set and retrain the model to verify that the extracted explanations are indeed effective.
 This step is performed by running the the `verify_explanations.py` script of the model to use, i.e., `scripts/complex/verify_explanations.py`, `scripts/conve/verify_explanations.py`, or `scripts/transe/verify_explanations.py`; it reads from the Kelpie main folder the `output.txt` file of a previous explanation extraction step, and proceeds to verify the loaded explanations.
 Unlike the explanation extraction, the explanation verification step does not need to specify if the explanations were obtained by Kelpie or by a baseline, so the command to run is always the same.
+The explanation verification step generates an `output_end_to_end.csv` output file that can then be used to plot the experiment result tables (e.g., in the reproducibility package).
+`
 We report in the following, for each model, dataset and scenario, the commands to perform Explanation Extraction using `Kelpie`, `K1`, `data_poisoning` or, for all models excluding TransE, `Criage`, followed by the command to perform explanation verification.

 * **ComplEx**